ryuuji06/machine-translation/README.md

 # Machine Translation with Bahdanau Attention Model

 In this repository, I implement an automatic translation system from English to another language.
-It is currently trained to translate to portuguese, but it admits the translation to any language, provided available training data.
+It is currently trained to translate to Portuguese, but it admits the translation to any language, provided available training data.

 The **machine translation** task requires the computer to process an input sentence, in one language, and return as output the corresponding translation into some other language.
 For a long time there was much effort in solving this in a deterministic way, that is, by understanding the linguistics and grammatical rules of the languages and by formulating a representation for the meanings contained in a sentence.
 However, this require a large effort on formulating a complex language model.